Weissbad Appenzell, Switzerland

 Members race committee

-• Current information and race news are published exclusively on the website.
+• Current information and race news will be published exclusively on the website http://www.alpstein-crossing.ch

-• The schedule of the corresponding briefings, the race day and other procedures up to the award ceremony and afterparty will be published separately.
+• The schedule of the corresponding briefings, race day and other procedures up to the award ceremony and after-party will be published separately.

 RACE MAP